davescudero/davescudero/README.md

 I'm a medical doctor by vocation and a data scientist by evolution.
 I lead digital transformation and health data analytics at the **National Institute of Respiratory Diseases (INER)**, where I founded the **Health Data Science Unit (UCDS)**.

-I'm also the founder of **AuraGarcia**, a consultancy that blends data science, digital health, and AI to transform healthcare across Latin America.
+I'm also the founder of **auragarcia**, a consultancy that blends data science, digital health, and AI to transform healthcare across Latin America.

 ---